 A day off work due to illness presents a perfect opportunity to binge-watch a series that you’ve been meaning to see for a long time.
 So it was that I recently popped a painkiller, snuggled into my bed, and reached for the comforting glow of my laptop.

 Which series would see me through the day?
-A dystopian futuristic drama about women in sexual servitude?
+A dystopian futuristic drama about women in forced maternal servitude?
 One of those quirky Aussie comedies with no jokes in it?
 A day-trip back to Westeros and Game of Thrones?

 Oh no, my friends, I had bigger fish to fry.
 It was time to explore a YouTube series that had been on my radar for a long time.
 It was time to explore Exploring Stamps.